k-nuth/docs/content/user_guide/installation.md

 #### Full

 This is the most complete mode.
-In this mode, the node store the full blocks, UTXO and maintains various indexes to speed up some queries.
+In this mode, the node store the full blocks, the UTXO and maintains various indexes to speed up some queries.

 - Transactions by hash
 - Full history by address